fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-adguardhome-cloudflare.md

 ## Pre-Requisites and Caveats

-I wrote previously about <a href="/blog/reverse-proxy-using-nginx-pihole-cloudflare/" target="_blank">how to set this up using Pi-Hole</a>, but I recently bought a <a href="https://www.gl-inet.com/products/gl-mt6000" target="_blank">GL.iNet Flint 2 router</a> which has AdGuard Home built-in, so it seemed a waste not to use it.
+I wrote previously about <a href="/blog/reverse-proxy-using-nginx-pihole-cloudflare/" target="_blank" data-umami-event="reverse-proxy-adguard-to-pihole-proxy">how to set this up using Pi-Hole</a>, but I recently bought a <a href="https://www.gl-inet.com/products/gl-mt6000" target="_blank" data-umami-event="reverse-proxy-adguard-glinet">GL.iNet Flint 2 router</a> which has AdGuard Home built-in, so it seemed a waste not to use it.
 (Also for as great as Pi-Hole is, I have had to redo it multiple times over the years due to database errors or just a dead mini SD card or USB drive, etc.) So, this guide will be mostly based on my old one, with just the parts dealing with Pi-Hole replaced with AdGuard Home, since setting up Nginx Proxy Manager and Cloudflare work the same as always.

-This guide uses specific third-party services, namely <a href="https://cloudflare.com" target="_blank">Cloudflare</a>, <a href="https://adguard.com/en/adguard-home/overview.html" target="_blank">AdGuard Home</a> and <a href="https://nginxproxymanager.com" target="_blank">Nginx Proxy Manager</a> to set up a secure local-only reverse proxy.
-The same is possible with other tools, apps and services including <a href="https://pi-hole.net" target="_blank">Pi-Hole</a> (which as I mentioned, I previously used for many years) or <a href="https://nextdns.io" target="_blank">NextDNS</a> instead of *AdGuard Home*, <a href="https://caddyserver.com" target="_blank">Caddy</a> or <a href="https://traefik.io" target="_blank">Traefik</a> instead of *Nginx*, any other DNS provider instead of *Cloudflare*, etc. I'm only writing about my preferred tools that I've used multiple times to set everything up and keep it running for over a year.
+This guide uses specific third-party services, namely <a href="https://cloudflare.com" target="_blank" data-umami-event="reverse-proxy-adguard-cf-site">Cloudflare</a>, <a href="https://adguard.com/en/adguard-home/overview.html" target="_blank" data-umami-event="reverse-proxy-adguard-agh-site">AdGuard Home</a> and <a href="https://nginxproxymanager.com" target="_blank" data-umami-event="reverse-proxy-adguard-npm-site">Nginx Proxy Manager</a> to set up a secure local-only reverse proxy.
+The same is possible with other tools, apps and services including <a href="https://pi-hole.net" target="_blank" data-umami-event="reverse-proxy-adguard-pihole-site">Pi-Hole</a> (which as I mentioned, I previously used for many years) or <a href="https://nextdns.io" target="_blank" data-umami-event="reverse-proxy-adguard-nextdns">NextDNS</a> instead of *AdGuard Home*, <a href="https://caddyserver.com" target="_blank" data-umami-event="reverse-proxy-adguard-caddy">Caddy</a> or <a href="https://traefik.io" target="_blank" data-umami-event="reverse-proxy-adguard-traefik">Traefik</a> instead of *Nginx*, any other DNS provider instead of *Cloudflare*, etc. I'm only writing about my preferred tools that I've used multiple times to set everything up and keep it running for over a year.

 This guide will require a owned custom top-level domain (TLD), such as a `.com` or `.cc` or `.xyz`, etc. Certain TLDs can be bought for super cheap on <a href="https://namecheap.com" target="_blank">Namecheap</a> or <a href="https://porkbun.com" target="_blank">Porkbun</a>, but be aware in most cases after the first year or two, the price will see a steep jump.
-I again prefer <a href="https://domains.cloudflare.com" target="_blank">Cloudflare</a> for purchasing domains, since they always price domains at cost, so you won't see any surprise price hike one year to the next.
+I again prefer <a href="https://domains.cloudflare.com" target="_blank" data-umami-event="reverse-proxy-adguard-cf-domains">Cloudflare</a> for purchasing domains, since they always price domains at cost, so you won't see any surprise price hike one year to the next.
 An alternative I won't be getting into is using dynamic DNS, as I've not had to use it myself, so I honestly wouldn't even know how to begin to set that up.

 <div id='adguard' />

 ## Setting up AdGuard Home as network DNS server

 In my case, AdGuard Home already comes installed and ready to use on the GL.iNet Flint 2 router, requiring only toggling it on from the router's web admin UI to activate.
-If you want to run it bare metal on a server, see <a href="https://github.com/AdguardTeam/AdGuardHome#getting-started" target="_blank">their getting started guide</a>.
+If you want to run it bare metal on a server, see <a href="https://github.com/AdguardTeam/AdGuardHome#getting-started" target="_blank" data-umami-event="reverse-proxy-adguard-agh-getting-started">their getting started guide</a>.
 If you want to run AdGuard Home in a Docker container, this `compose.yaml` should work for you as a base.

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
 > Please note, I have never run AdGuard Home in a Docker container myself, I'm just using common sense defaults to get up and running fast.
 Using `network_mode: host` allows all necessary network ports, including `53` for DNS (which **must** be available for DNS resolution to work), port `3000` for the _web UI_, , `853` for _DNS over TLS_, etc.
 >
-> Check out <a href="https://hub.docker.com/r/adguard/adguardhome" target="_blank">the Docker Hub page for AdGuard Home</a> if you want to expose specific ports, or want to make other changes not covered here.
+> Check out <a href="https://hub.docker.com/r/adguard/adguardhome" target="_blank" data-umami-event="reverse-proxy-adguard-agh-docker">the Docker Hub page for AdGuard Home</a> if you want to expose specific ports, or want to make other changes not covered here.

 ```yaml
 services: